Top 25 Famous Bridges in the World You Must See

 Location: Prague, Czech Republic

 Charles Bridge is a stone Gothic bridge and one of the most beautiful bridges in Europe.
 It is one of the oldest bridges in the Czech Republic and still standing over the Vltava River in Prague.
 Throughout its history time, the oldest Charles Bridge is believed to have withstood many calamities and observed many historical events.
-The first construction of the bridge was started in 1357.
-Charles Bridge is 516 m long, 9.5 m wide and stands on 15 pillars.
-It is a magnificent and attractive historical structure in Prague, which not only attracts tourists but also a variety of artists from around the world.

 12) Stari Most Bridge